Habrmani: Third version: Habermany, the Serpent-Prince

-The princess decides to go after him by wearing iron sandals and a steel cane.
+The princess decides to go after him by wearing iron sandals and a steel cane, and commissions both from a blacksmith named Master Markar.
 She reaches a castle of bricks, the Crystal Castle, the Copper Castle, the Iron Castle, the Steel Castle, the Silver Castle and finally the Gold Castle.
 She sees a maidservant fetching water in a jug and asks her if this is the correct destination.
 The maidservant tells her that her master Habermany is burning, and she is getting water to cool him off.
-The princess passes her off as a dervish, says she might have the right medicine to give him, and secretly drops her ring inside the jug.
+The princess passes herself off as a dervish, says she might have the right medicine to give him, and secretly drops her ring inside the jug.
 Habermany recognizes the ring.
-The owner of the Gold Castle, a witch, orders the maidservant to bring the dervish inside.
+The owner of the Gold Castle, a witch and Habermany's aunt, orders the maidservant to bring the dervish inside.

 Once the witch sees her, she suspects she is Habermany's human wife.
-The witch orders the dervish-princess to go to her sister's house and fetch a rolling pin for her.
-Habermany advises her how to proceed: to drink from a filthy river and compliment, to pick up a thorn from a thick bush and compliment it, to give hay to a ram and sheeptail to the wolf, to close an open door and open a closed door, to not eat anything from the witch's house, to get the rolling pin and to run away as quick as she can.
+The witch orders the dervish-princess to go to her sister's house and fetch a rolling pin for her, for they will bake bread for the aunt's daughter's wedding.
+Habermany advises her how to proceed: to drink from a filthy river and compliment it, to pick up a thorn from a thick bush and compliment it, to give hay to a ram and sheeptail to the wolf, to close an open door and open a closed door, to not eat anything from the witch's house, to get the rolling pin and to run away as quick as she can.
 She follows his instructions to the letter; the witch's sister tries to command the ram, the wolf, the doors, the thorn bush and the river to stop her in her tracks, but the objects disobey her.

-Finally, Habermany and his wife escape with the help of the three horses, by throwing objects behind them to deter the pursuers (the witch and her daughter), and by transforming into other people.
-Their last transformation changes the red horse into a rosebush, the princess into a long stick and himself into a snake coiled around it.
+Finally, Habermany and his wife escape with the help of the three horses, by throwing objects behind them to deter the pursuers, the witch and her daughter: a comb becomes a forest of thorns, a block of salt changes into a mountain of salt, and a bottle of water becomes a vast lake.
+Still, Habermany's aunt and cousin keep chasing the couple.
+Failing their first plan, Habermany and the princess try to elude the chase by transforming into other people: first, into a bunch of black grapes (Habermany's white horse), white grapes (the princess) and a grape-seller (Habermany); then, into a gardener (Habermany) and pumpkins (the horse and the princess); thirdly, a shepherd (him) and two sheep (the horse and the princess).
+Their last transformation changes the black horse into a rosebush, the princess into a long stick and himself into a snake coiled around it.
 The witch notices it is them, but Habermany, as a snake, jumps onto her neck and bites her.
-Safe at last, they return to the princess's father's kingdom.
+Safe at last, they return to the princess's father's kingdom, where they live in happiness and with many children.